Yutsuten/notes/notes/tool/ffmpeg/editing.md

 ### Video Crop

-Crop a portion of a video.
+Crop a portion of a video using the [crop filter](https://ffmpeg.org/ffmpeg-filters.html#crop).
 Syntax: `crop=W:H:X:Y`

 - `W`: Width of the output